Bennett-Heung/MovieLens-Movie-Recommendations/README.md

 # Recommendations based on Genome data

-This content-based filtering movie recommendaiton system is based on the relevance of the Genome tags assigned to each movie.
+This content-based filtering movie recommendation system is based on the relevance of the Genome tags assigned to each movie.
 Movie recommendations are given for a user providing a movie they watched, rather than a list of movies and ratings they provided.

 The movie recommendations are based on movies from the Genome data files - `genome-scores.csv` and `genome-tags.csv`.
 Note that not all movies are recommended as these data files make up 23% of movies in the `movies.csv` data file, which contains the full comprehensive list of movies.